berlinbabel/aerial_workflow/README.md

 # Aerial Workflow
 Tips and tricks for processing aerial aquired images.

-## Create photopoints from photo exif data
+## Create photo points from photo exif data

 The following workflow will create a point shape file from the image exif data.